 Martha is the Associate Producer of Christian Times Magazine and the Chairman of the MEWC.
 Martha has also been appointed on several advisory boards and is a Co-Chair of the Trump-Pence 2A Coalition.

 Today, Martha speaks all over the country to corporations, universities, business communities, political organizations and many other entities about a variety of topics including current government affairs, public policy, the environment and energy.

 Martha Boneta is a frequent co-host on several radio talk shows and contributes to various media.

-Martha graduated from St. Mary’s Catholic School in Old Town Alexandria, Notre Dame Academy in Middleburg, George Mason University for undergraduate school, George Mason School of law where she received her Juris Doctor.
-Martha also attended the prestigious Strauss Institute at Pepperdine University School of Law in Malibu, where she studied Alternative Dispute Resolution.
+Martha graduated from St. Mary’s Catholic School in Old Town Alexandria, Notre Dame Academy in Middleburg, George Mason University for undergraduate school, Martha received her Juris Doctor law degree from George Mason University Antonin Scalia Law School.

 Immediately following law school, Martha worked in government relations and advocacy in Washington, DC that propelled her career as strategic account executive at Reed Elsevier for the Mid-Atlantic Region and Thomson Reuters in the Washington, DC Metropolitan area.